Merlin Sheldrake

-Merlin Sheldrake (born 1987) is a British mycologist and writer known for his work on mycorrhiza.
+Merlin Sheldrake (born 1987) is a British mycologist and writer known for his popular science writings on fungi.

 Early life and education

 Merlin Sheldrake was born in 1987 in London to Rupert Sheldrake, an English author and parapsychology researcher, and Jill Purce, a therapist.
 He grew up near Hampstead Heath in London.
 His brother, Cosmo Sheldrake, is a musician.
-As a teenager, Sheldrake was influenced by Paul Stamets, a self-taught "fungal evangelist," and Karl von Frisch's book Animal Architecture.
+As a teenager, Sheldrake was influenced by Paul Stamets, a self-taught mycologist and "fungal evangelist," and Karl von Frisch's book Animal Architecture.

 Sheldrake studied at the University of Cambridge, where he was a scholar of Clare College.
 After being awarded his undergraduate degree in biological science, he subsequently earned a master's degree in the history and philosophy of science, and later a PhD in tropical ecology.
 He studied underground fungal networks in Panama's tropical forests as a predoctoral research fellow at the Smithsonian Tropical Research Institute.

 Career

-In 2020, Sheldrake published his first book, Entangled Life, which was a bestseller in both The Sunday Times and The New York Times booklists and received the 2021 Royal Society Science Book Prize.
-Entangled Life has positioned Merlin Sheldrake as a leading advocate for fungi.
-He has presented an IMAX film called Fungi: Web of Life which was narrated by Björk and filmed in Tasmania's Tarkine rainforest.
+In 2020, Sheldrake published his first book, Entangled Life, which appeared on The Sunday Times and The New York Times bestseller lists and received the 2021 Royal Society Science Book Prize.
 Inspired by Sheldrake's book, couture designer Iris van Herpen created a collection based on fungi, featuring designs mimicking chanterelle mushrooms and hyphae.
+He later presented the IMAX documentary Fungi: Web of Life, which was narrated by Björk and filmed in Tasmania's Tarkine rainforest.

-During the COVID-19 pandemic, Sheldrake and his brother co-founded a business called Sheldrake & Sheldrake that sells fermented hot sauce.
+During the COVID-19 pandemic, Sheldrake and his brother co-founded Sheldrake & Sheldrake, a company that produces fermented hot sauce.

-In 2021, Sheldrake consulted on Stella McCartney's fungal-themed Paris runway show, which featured a soundtrack by his brother, Cosmo Sheldrake that used a device to convert mycelium's electrical signals into musical notes.
+In 2021, Sheldrake consulted on Stella McCartney's fungal-themed Paris runway show.
+The show featured a soundtrack by his brother, Cosmo Sheldrake, who used a device to convert mycelium's electrical signals into musical notes.

-Sheldrake works with the Society for the Protection of Underground Networks, which aims to map and protect global mycorrhizal diversity.
-He also works with mycologist Giuliana Furci and NYU law professor César Rodríguez Garavito to create legal protections for fungi, contributing to a larger movement that aims to provide legal representation for non-human living entities.

-Since 2023, he has been a research associate at Vrije Universiteit Amsterdam in the Netherlands.
-In November 2023, Tatler described Sheldrake as a figure-head of the new vanguard of Bopeas, or "Bohemian Peasants", a socio-cultural group evolving from the Bobos who combine creative expression with a neo-medieval rooted "peasant" worldview.
+Sheldrake serves on the advisory board of the Society for the Protection of Underground Networks, an organization focused on mapping and protecting mycorrhizal diversity.
+He has also worked with mycologist Giuliana Furci and NYU law professor César Rodríguez Garavito on efforts to develop legal protections for fungi and other non-human organisms.
+Since 2023, Sheldrake has been a research associate at Vrije Universiteit Amsterdam in the Netherlands.
+He is part of a group called "Bopeas", or "Bohemian Peasants", a term used for a cultural trend combining creative expression with a rural or neo-medieval aesthetic.

+In 2025, it was revealed that Sheldrake had briefly communicated with Jeffrey Epstein in 2018 after being offered scientific funding.
+Sheldrake did not accept the funding, and broke off all contact after learning about Epstein's criminal activity.